Daniel Bernard Roumain

 Resident Artistic Catalyst

-The New Jersey Symphony announces Daniel Bernard Roumain (DBR)—the composer, performer, educator and activist Daniel Bernard Roumain (DBR) to its artistic leadership team as Resident Artistic Catalyst, a new role that will further the New Jersey Symphony’s leading commitment to transforming all aspects of the organization to meaningfully increase diversity, equity and inclusion.
+The New Jersey Symphony announces Daniel Bernard Roumain (DBR)—the composer, performer, educator and activist—will extend his role in the Symphony’s artistic leadership team as Resident Artistic Catalyst.
+This role has been at the forefront of the Symphony’s efforts to transform all aspects of the organization by meaningfully increasing diversity, equity and inclusion.